Anna-works/wANNA-job/README.md

 Though notice the only thing you should need to do is creating the `android` and `ios` app in firebase according to the guide above.

-With that you should add the configuration files like described in the guide for both `
+With that you should add the configuration files like described in the guide for both `google-services.json` and `GoogleService-Info.plist`.

+The rest should be setup already :)

+## Expectations

+So we expect an app that would work like the mentioned 6 use case in top of the description.

+We will evaluate it on the following:
+- How you structure your project(s),
+- How you decide to parse the application (and why?)
+- If the application fulfills the 6 use cases
+- Quality of the code (readability, structure, etc.)
+- Explainations and considerations for the solutions
+- Use of react concepts
+- If we can actually run the full project solution

+We will **NOT** evaluate it on the following:
+- Design (UI)
+- Tests (though it would be cool, but not required at all)
+- Time spent on the solution

+## Questions

+If you have any questions or issue with the above please let me know!
+You can always reach me at `niels@anna.co`